Springfield Lakes

 PROFILE FAQ

-Springfield Lakes has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Springfield Lakes has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 56 projects that could impact the region.
-Notable ones include Vicinity Business Park Augustine Heights, Springfield Central State High School Second Senior Campus, University of Southern Queensland Springfield Campus Expansion, and Ovation Springfield.
-The following list details those most likely to be relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 56 projects that may impact the region.
+Notable initiatives include Vicinity Business Park Augustine Heights, Springfield Central State High School Second Senior Campus, University of Southern Queensland Springfield Campus Expansion, and Ovation Springfield.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.